 We have a nearly five-decade legacy of training researchers on our electron microscopes and other analytical tools.
 Materials scientists who trained at ASU are now running analytical, characterization, and imaging laboratories in academia, government, and industry worldwide.

-Industry users access our instruments for corporate R&D in microelectronics, aerospace, medical electronics, energy, personal care, automotive, life sciences and other industries.
+Industry users access our instruments for corporate R&D in microelectronics, aerospace, medical electronics, energy, personal care, automotive, life sciences, and other industries.
 Contact us about industry rates for one-time use or learn about our Industrial Associates Program.

-John M. Cowley Center for High Resolution Electron Microscopy
+John M. Cowley Center for High-Resolution Electron Microscopy

 Life Science Electron Microscopy

 The laboratory is located in a purpose-designed suite in the sub-basement of the Life Sciences C-wing building.
 The entire 1,400-square-foot lab area has a vibration-isolating floor, which is critical for EM analysis.
-Interior space consists of five rooms containing microscopes and ultramicrotomes, a preparation lab with fume hood for chemical procedures and sample processing, and a room which houses a specialized instrument designed for high-pressure freezing of samples at liquid nitrogen temperatures.
+The Interior space consists of five rooms containing microscopes and ultramicrotomes, a preparation lab with fume hoods for chemical procedures and sample processing, and a room that houses a specialized instrument designed for high-pressure freezing of samples at liquid nitrogen temperatures.
 In addition to the life sciences community, the lab provides services to both on-campus and off-campus researchers from various disciplines that may require EM.

 Goldwater Materials Science Facility